Trusted WordPress tutorials, when you need them most.

 Step 3: Create a New Database

 WordPress stores all your content in a database.
-You need to create a new database with your new WordPress site installed in a subdirectory.
+Since you’re installing a new WordPress site in a subdirectory, you’ll need to create a brand new database for it.

 First, log in to the dashboard of your WordPress hosting account and click on the ‘Settings’ button below your website.